mtplr/blacomcalc/README.md

 ## Features

-* Calculation of every bond length distance between the inserted atoms, for the given molecule(s)
+* Calculation of every bond length distance between the inserted atoms, for the given molecules

-* Calculation of the BLA according to the definition: the used formula is the average of single bond distances minus the average of double bonds.
+* Calculation of the BLA according to the definition: the used formula, as reported below, is the average of single bond distances minus the average of double bonds.
 It is also possible to average specific bonds defined by the user.

 * Creation of a `BLA.csv` file for every molecule.
 This can be plotted with e.g. Gnuplot, OriginLab, Matplotlib